funskar/funskar/README.md

 ### Voila!

-A technology enthusiast at heart, who loves to solve problems using software solutions.<br />
-Experienced in building systems for large scale businesses.
+A technology enthusiast at heart with an experience in building software solutions for large scale businesses.

 <!--